vbrusca/ZigMatrixUtils/README.md

 2. LT: Normalize the use of const across all slice based function arguments.
 3. LT: To keep the project up to date with new versions of Zig as the language matures.
 4. LT: To complete and refine the code documentation.
-5. ST: Version 0.53: Complete basis material up to and including section 5.3.
-6. ST: Version 0.56: Complete basis material up to and including section 5.6.
+6. ST: Version 0.61 - 0.65: Complete basis material up to and including sections 6.1 to 6.5.
-7. ST: Version 0.60: Add basic matrix scaling functions.
 8. ST: Version 0.60: Add execution time tracking to the remaining theorem/problem unit tests.
-9. ST: To complete all missing function documentation and unit tests ... again.
+9. ST: To complete all missing function documentation, unit tests, and extended tests.

 ## Running Unit Tests
 You can run the full set of unit tests from inside the project with the following command.<br>